Turkey condemns terrorist attack in Burkina Faso

 Published

-Turkey on Thursday condemned a terrorist attack in Burkina Faso which killed dozens of people.
+Turkey on Monday denounced a terrorist attack in Burkina Faso which caused fatalities among people.

-"We are deeply saddened to receive the news that many people lost their lives in a terrorist attack in the village of Silgadji of the northern Soum Province of Burkina Faso," Turkey's Foreign Ministry said in a statement.
+In a statement, the Foreign Ministry expressed Turkey's sorrow over the news that many people lost their lives in a terrorist attack in a village of the northern Seno province.